WiFuchs/int-python/_episodes/04-caching.md

 - "Any pure function can be safely cached, but it is only beneficial to cache expensive functions"
 ---

+## Function Caching
+Although we think of computers as lightning quick, I'm sure that we have all been stuck waiting for a computer more times than we can count.
+In some fields of computational chemistry, this is actually quite common.
+If we are running complex simulations or very heavy computations, the runtime of our scripts starts to add up.
+There are many ways that we can make our code faster, but one of the easiest to implement is _function caching_.
+In function caching, we save the answers to all of all of our past calculations, so that we can look them up instead of recomputing them.
+This can save us huge amounts of time, but there are some important caveats.
+First, we will learn how to identify which functions to cache.
+Then, we will dive into some code and learn how to implement caching in Python!

 ## Pure Functions

 Our goal in this section is to understand what makes a function _pure_.
 To ge there, we must first learn about _state_.